cryostatio/cryostat-legacy/README.md

 and so much be built and installed into the Maven local repository.
 Instructions for doing so are available at that project's README.

+Submodules must be initialized via `git submodule init`.

+`container-jfr-web`, as a submodule located within the `web-client` directory, must be prepared by running `pushd web-client; npm install; popd`.

 Once the `container-jfr-core` local dependency is made available, `./gradlew build` will build the project.